 Appraisals can be conducted for several reasons.
 Below are some points to consider if your home is being appraised that could help to influence the appraised value by pointing out important aspects of your home.
 You should provide the appraiser with the following information, where applicable.

-• If you are selling the home, what price you have it listed at, and if you are selling through a realtor (and who).
+- If you are selling the home, what price do you have it listed at, and if you are selling through a realtor (and who)?

-• If you are purchasing the home; the agreed sale price and type of mortgage you will be using.
+- If you are purchasing the home, the agreed sale price, and the type of mortgage you will be using.

-• For investment properties, disclose the income that the property generates and expenses it requires for upkeep.
+- For investment properties, disclose the income that the property generates and the expenses it requires for upkeep.

 Credit scores are a means of evaluating borrowers to determine their ability and trustworthiness to repay a debt.
 Information regarding your history of borrowing credit or making certain payments on time is gathered and used as a basis for a credit scoring system.
 Using a complicated algorithm, credit scoring companies use the following information to provide a credit profile to lenders and other creditors about your creditworthiness—your ability and the likelihood of repaying debt and making on-time payments.

 Typically, this information is gathered and analyzed and then displayed as a number—a FICO score.
 This number, or score, falls between 350 and 850.
-The lower the score, the higher the risk you are to be offered credit and the higher the number, the lower the risk you are considered being.
+The lower the score, the higher the risk you are to be offered credit, and the higher the number, the lower the risk you are considered to be.
 Those with a higher score can often receive better loan terms and interest rates, especially on a home loan.

 When you are ready to apply for a home loan, it is important to ensure that the information on your credit report is accurate.
-You can request a free, in-depth report of your credit history once every 12 months.
+You can request a free, in-depth report of your credit history once every 12 months for free.
 To get copies of your report, contact the three major credit reporting agencies:

 Equifax: (800) 685-1111